 You must file a separate 2290 tax form for each organization and get a separate schedule 1.
 If you use online filing, then you get instant schedule 1.
 Schedule 1 is important to everyone because without schedule 1 vehicle operators can’t operate a vehicle on a public highway.
 For operating vehicles, you must carry your 2290 tax payment proof.

 After IRS accepting your tax return, you get a schedule 1.
 A filer can use two types of filing for 2290 form filling.
 If you use online filing, you get a 2290 watermarked schedule 1.
 If you use paper filing, you get a stamped schedule 1.
 You must submit your schedule 1 to the DMV and state for your vehicle registration.
 If you don’t file your form, then you don’t receive your schedule 1.

 What Happened If I Pay Altogether?

 Can I Group All 2290 Forms And Pay In A Single Filing?
 As a 2290 form filer, if you pay all together in a single form, your form accepted by the Internal Revenue Service.
 You must submit an Employer Identification Number on 2290 form.
 Your represented Employer Identification Number indicates taxpayer.
 You get a 2290 tax form by a single taxpayer name and you get a single 2290 schedule 1.
-You can pay all heavy vehicle tax in a single tax form.
+You can pay all heavy vehicle taxes in a single tax form.
 But Internal Revenue Service accepts your tax form with a single name and you receive a single schedule 1.
 You don’t get a separate schedule 1.
-So, you file a separate form for getting separate schedule 1.
+So, you must file a separate form for getting separate schedule 1.